-This document provides the housing guidelines for implementation of single-family owner-occupied structures and rental properties, including manufactured homes, for the Hurricane Ian Housing Repair and Replacement Program administered by the State of Florida Department of Commerce (FloridaCommerce).
-This Program is funded by the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant-Disaster Recovery (CDBG-DR) allocation as described in Public Law 117-328.
+This document provides the housing guidelines for implementation of single-family owneroccupied structures and rental properties, including manufactured homes, for Hurricane Ian Housing Repair and Replacement Program administered by the State of Florida Department of Commerce (FloridaCommerce).
+This Program is funded by the U.S. Department of Housing and Urban Development (HUD) Development Block Community Grant- Disaster Recovery (CDBG-DR) allocation as described in Public Law 117-328.

-VERSION 2.2
+VERSION 2.4

-February 07, 2025
+June 11, 2025